 Are birth injuries as a result of medical negligence common in NSW?

 Yes.
-Medical negligence claims for birth injuries have cost the NSW State Government over $115 million in compensation over the past 5 years (see this news story).
+Medical negligence claims for birth injuries have cost the NSW State Government over $115 million in compensation over the past 5 year.

 What are the most common types of negligence involving birth injuries?

 Failure to spot signs of maternal diabetes or gestational diabetes